gussev/llm/README.md

 9. The client use just 3 parameters, the new one is the text the server should process.
 The name of the parameter is **parse**.
 The rest of them are two: **evaluator** and **chatter**, read point 7.

-10. When llm is running in http server mode, you need to tell llm what type of **evaluator** and **chatter** it should use in each request.
+10. When llm is running in http server mode, you need to tell to the llm what type of evaluator and chatter llm should use for each request.
+In that case LLM  does not pay attention to the content of the config.txt file.

 11. To run llm in http server mode, you need to enter: **./llm.exe -td 3** in the console running in the llm subfolder.
 There is a keyword in the configuration file that specifies a port number that you may use, the default is 8080.
 The client should use the same port number of course.